newatoms/beta/_private/pitches/stby.md

 * Improve relationship with existing audience
 * Give in sight in the organisation

-## Pitch 10: Service/research design in everyday objects
+## #10 Service/research design in everyday objects

 ### Goal